linuxaustralia/linuxconfau-change-discussions/miniconfs.md

 These consequences are very similar to the above but with a likely reduced community upset.
 As with the above option the full repurcussions of this are impossible to gauge without actually doing it and seeing.

+### Miniconfs replaced by Specialist Streams

+Another obvious alternative to the current model of running Miniconfs as a "second wave" CFP, but without any budget, would be to make them *an official part of the conference*, effectively as "specialist streams".

+This model is used by, eg, PyConAU, with the first day being a "Specialist Stream" model.

+In this model:

+*   There would be a *very early* CFP for specialist stream topics (eg, by March of the year before)

+*   Specialist streams would be chosen by, eg, May of the year before

+*   CFP for the Specialist Streams would happen *at the same time* as the main conference CFP, and potential presenters could submit to either (or both)

+*   Specialist stream talk selection would involve the proposer/group of the specialist stream (eg, to judge talk merit details), but may or may not be solely their choice

+*   Speaker benefits would be dependant on the "amount of presentation" (eg, 5 minute lightning talk, sub-20 minute talk, 20-30 minute talk, 40 minute talk, etc)

+*   *All* 40 minute talks, anywhere in the week, would get the same benefits; shorter talks would get either reduced benefits (eg, "hobbyist ticket" instead of "professional ticket" level) or a discount voucher (eg, "$400 off a ticket of your choice"); potentially lightning talk speakers would get nothing (as lightning talk speakers at the main conference close do not get nothing now).

+#### Pros of Specialist Streams

+*   Keeps Linux.Conf.Au as a 5 day conference, which it has effectively been for the last 10+ years

+*   Keeps the variety of talks and talk topics

+*   Better integration of "specialist days" (Miniconfs) with conferece

+*   Access to conference budget (possibly reduced levels) for specialist streams (eg, travel assistance for particular speakers); everything is run through the one budget

+*   Rewards all speakers equally for effort put in

+*   Avoids the "pay to speak at a miniconf" issue, which is increasingly controversal for potential speakers

+*   Talk selection is better integrated; avoids Miniconf speakers being seen as a "second chance, weaker presentation"

+*   Specialist Stream coordinators could potentially be more integrated into the main conference team (maybe not all meetings, but at least some of them) as they're chosen early on, reducing "pass along the message" communication

+#### Drawbacks of Specialist Streams

+*   Additional speakers getting discounted/funded tickets reduces the overall budget

+*   Concern about "weaker" presenters still being funded

+*   Loss of "second chance" CFP round / "I just realised I can go to the conference, maybe I'll submit something two weeks before"

+*   Financially to make this model work it might be necessary to have fewer/larger Specialist Streams

+#### Interdependencies of Specialist Streams

+#### Consequences of adopting Specialist Streams

 ### Blergh blergh option 1

 #### Pros of $OPTION